Disclaimer: This post may contain affiliate links, which means I may earn some money if you click on one at no cost to you.

 You know what I’m talking about.

 Questions like “How many kids do you want?” or “What would you do if money wasn’t an issue?”

 The ones where you focused on the future and you did it together.

 Take your spouse out on a date that allows for conversation and ask a simple question:

 “What does your dream life look like?”

-Then listen, ask more questions, and be prepared to be questioned as well.
+Then listen without interrupting, ask them follow-up questions, and be prepared to be questioned as well.